-Construction of uniformly valid CIs after model selection has been a major focus in statistics, under the name of post-selection inference.
-Many useful methods \cite{berk2013valid,lee2016exact,leeb2005model,zhang2014confidence,javanmard2014confidence,van2014asymptotically,chernozhukov2015post,wang2020repro} have been proposed and the focus is on (but not limited to) inference for regression coefficients after some variables or sub-models are selected.
-In this paper, we consider a different problem, post-selection inference for causal effect with possibly invalid instruments.
+The construction of uniformly valid CIs after model selection is a major focus in statistics under the name of post-selection inference.
+Many methods \citep{berk2013valid,lee2016exact,leeb2005model,zhang2014confidence,javanmard2014confidence,van2014asymptotically,chernozhukov2015post,cai2017confidence, xie2022repro} have been proposed, and the focus is on (but not limited to) inference for regression coefficients after some variables or sub-models are selected.
+This paper considers a different problem, post-selection inference for causal effect with possibly invalid instruments.
 To our best knowledge, this problem has not been carefully investigated in the post-selection inference literature.
-Furthermore, our proposed sampling method is different from other existing post-selection inference methods.
-The sampling method can be of independent interest and find applications in other post-selection inference problems.
+Furthermore, our proposed sampling method differs from other existing post-selection inference methods.

-{\bf Paper Structure.} In Section \ref{sec: model}, we introduce the model set-up and the reduced form estimators.
-In Section \ref{sec: post-selection}, we illustrate the post-selection problem.
-In Section \ref{sec: majority}, we propose the searching and sampling CIs under the majority rule; In Section \ref{sec: plurality}, we extend the methods to the plurality rule.
-The theoretical justification is provided in Section \ref{sec: theory}.
-In Section \ref{sec: simulation}, we conduct a large set of simulation studies.
-In Section \ref{sec: real}, our proposed methods are applied to a stock mouse data set to study the effect of the triglyceride level on the glucose level.
-We conclude the paper with the discussion in Section \ref{sec: discussion}.
-The proofs are presented in Sections \ref{sec: main proof} and \ref{sec: lemma proof} in the supplementary material.